Pseudohypoparathyroidism is a genetic disorder in which the body fails to respond to parathyroid hormone.

 Causes, incidence, and risk factors

-The parathyroid glands help control calcium use and removal by the body.
-They do this by producing parathyroid hormone, or PTH.
+The parathyroid glands produce parathyroid hormone, or PTH.
 PTH helps control calcium, phosphorus, and vitamin D levels within the blood and bone.

 Pseudohypoparathyroidism is caused by abnormal genes.
-All forms of pseudohypoparathyroidism are very rare.
+There are different types of pseudohypoparathyroidism.

-Type Ia is inherited in an autosomal dominant manner.
-That means only one parent needs to pass you the defective gene in order for you to develop the condition.
-The condition causes short stature, round face, and short hand bones, and is also called Albright's hereditary osteodystrophy.
+- Type Ia is inherited in an autosomal dominant manner.
+That means only one parent needs to pass you the faulty gene in for you to have the condition.
+The condition causes short stature, round face, and short hand bones.
+It also called Albright's hereditary osteodystrophy.

-Type II pseudohypoparathyroidism also involves low blood calcium and high blood phosphate levels, but persons with this form do not develop the physical characteristics seen in those with Type Ia.
+also involves low blood calcium and high blood phosphate levels.
+People with this form of the disorder do not have the physical traits common to people with Type Ia.

 Symptoms are related to low levels of calcium and include: